dhruvsomani/Competition-Management-System/README.md

 This file contains the class `Game` which represents a singular game (*not a set of games*) and also a `tkinter.frame` which will be inserted in the `tkinter.ttk.Notebook` in the `main.py`.

+## sanitize.py
+This file contains a single function to help recognize data and insert it into the database accordingly.
+It scrapes the data from a file.

 I welcome suggestions which may help make the applicaton better.
 Thanks!